AbdullahBruhaha/Abdullah_Repository/README.md

 I made certain that each project requirement was completed and its efficacy guaranteed through developing each requirement individually.
 I also had to ensure that each requirement was easily testable, so that the user would be able to utilise the app without any errors.

+I utilised testing to guarantee that each requirement would work effectively.

 If you had more time, what is one thing you would improve upon?